Biology (BIOL)

 BIOL 332L GENETICS LABORATORY1 Credit

-Laboratory experience in inheritance, molecular genetic analysis, and genomic studies.
+Laboratory experience in inheritance, molecular genetic analysis, and genomic studies, including the use of biotechnology to detect or alter genetic sequences.

 Co-requisites: BIOL 332